 Official permission was obtained from the responsible authorities of the Faculty of Nursing, Mansoura University, Egypt to carry out the study.
-Study tools were translated into Arabic language and they were tested for their content validity by a jury of 5 experts in the psychiatric medical and nursing field and proved to be valid.
-Pilot study was carried out on 15 nursing students from each grade in order to test the reliability, clarity and applicability of the study tools and it was revealed that tools were clear and applicable and their (Cronbach's alpha=0.80, 0.82, 0.89, and 0.90 respectively).
+Tools 2, 3, 4 & 5 were translated into the Arabic language.
+Study tools were tested for content validity by a jury of 5 experts in the psychiatric medical and nursing field and proved to be valid.
+A pilot study was carried out on 15 nursing students from each academic year in order to test the clarity and applicability of the study tools.